 No other BBFC cuts occurred in the UK cinema version until reel 6, where another specific change was cited for deletion by the Board:

-Head-butt by Robin to Two-Face.
+Head-butt by Robin to

 For the UK's PG-rated version, the removal of the head-butt was accommodated by both shortening and rearranging the footage in the uncut version, resulting in a difference in running time of around 7 seconds.
-In essence, the punch that Robin
+In essence, the

-throws after he mentions his father was lifted from its original place in the fight, and reinserted in place of the head-butt as the fight's finishing move.
+punch that Robin throws after he mentions his father was lifted from its original place in the fight, and reinserted in place of the head-butt as the fight's finishing move.